Some of My Favorite Things to do; Germany… What are YOURS?

 And this is just the Beginning…

 Granted, this list is far from complete.
-There really is so much that the average tourist doesn’t get a chance to see like the Luneberger Heide, the Northern Islands of Sylt and Ruegen, Berlin’s Museum Island, or the Toy Museum in Munich, but it is a start.
+There really is so much that the average tourist doesn’t get a chance to see like the Lüneberger Heide, the Northern Islands of Sylt and Ruegen, Berlin’s East Side Gallery, or the Toy Museum in Seiffen, but it is a start.
 Get of the regular tourist trail, hop off that bus!
 Spend time and really see what this beautiful country has to offer.

 What would you add to this list of Things to Do, Germany??

 Hi – I am going to be a house guest of a German family for 3 days.
 I am from Boston and would like to bring a present for hosts.
 Any suggestions?

 Ohh… Mitbringsel are always tricky… Something typically “Boston” would be a good idea… maybe a food specialty, or box of local candy?
 I also discovered a “Gurgling Cods Pitcher”… thought to be a quintessential Boston gift…